Donate Join Us

 • Lumbar puncture to analyse CSF

-• EEG to assess brain activity patterns
+• Electroencephalography (EEG) to assess brain activity patterns

-• Screening for underlying cancers that may trigger the condition
+• Screening for underlying cancers that may trigger the condition (though cancers are rarely detected in DPPX encephalitis compared to some other forms of autoimmune encephalitis)

 Is it treatable?